aistabci/abci-docs/v3/en/docs/containers.md

 ### How to Use SingularityPRO

-To use SingularityPRO, you need to set up the environment in advance using the `module` command.
-When using it, execute the `singularity` command.
+SingularityPro is provided as a module.
+To use SingularityPro, set up the environment using the `module load` command.

+Once the environment is set up, you can use SingularityPRO with the `singularity` command.

 ```
 [username@hnode001 ~]$ module load singularitypro/4.1.7